protectai/rebuff/README.md

 ## Self-hosting

-To self-host Rebuff, you need to set up the necessary providers like Pinecone, Supabase, and OpenAI.
+To self-host Rebuff Playground, you need to set up the necessary providers like Pinecone, Supabase, and OpenAI.
 Follow the links below to set up each provider:

 - [Pinecone](https://www.pinecone.io/)